lorlouis/kanatest/README.md

 ## Usage
 ./kanatest [--help | [-ahkmsytrnw] [--dakuten] [--combined]]

-launching this program without argumentwill add all the base katagana
+launching this program without arguments is the same as --base

 ### Parameters:
 option | equivalent group